brave-intl/currency/README.md

   * url - (string) url that points to previous instances of the rates endpoint
   * access_token - (string) the access token needed for the above url
 * oxr - (object)
-  * apiID - (string) oxr app id supplied by registering with oxr
+  * apiId - (string) oxr app id supplied by registering with oxr
-  * cacheTTL - (number) in seconds for the values to stall out and be refetched

 ## Members
 * prices - (function -> Promise) a function to fetch prices